Genx-unidirectional/react-app/README.md

 - Here we made image slider using external api for getting images
 - We made left and right arrow to manipulate image slider
 - We have created dotted button which on click navigate to respected image based on change in index by those dotted button

+### 10 Star rating

+- Here the star rating made in this code the most important thing is conditioning the number in order to set the background color for stars
+- using two useState and using short circuiting to giving background color.